makerflow/cli/README.md

    1. Ran it with `makerflow start --kill`
    1. Or, configured it to do so with `makerflow config kill`

 To end Flow Mode, run `makerflow stop`.
-This will reverse all of the actions that took place when you started Flow Mode.
+This will reverse all the actions that took place when you started Flow Mode.

 #### List pending tasks

-`makerflow tasks todo` will list  notifications from Slack and pull requests from GitHub or Bitbucket `makerflow tasks done` to mark 1 or more tasks as done
+`makerflow tasks todo` - list  notifications from Slack and pull requests from GitHub or Bitbucket.

+`makerflow tasks done` - mark one or more tasks as done

 #### Breaks